Harsh-C7/Wine-Quality-prediction-model/README.md

    - A heatmap is generated to visualize the correlation between different features in the dataset.

 4. **Data Preprocessing**:
-   - The target variable `quality` is transformed into a binary classification problem where wines with a quality rating of 7 or higher are considered "Good Quality" (1), and others are "Bad Quality" (0).
+   - The target variable `quality` is transformed into a binary classification problem where wines with a quality rating of 8 are considered "Good Quality" (1), and others are "Bad Quality" (0).
-   - The dataset is split into training and testing sets using an 90-10 split.
+   - The dataset is split into training and testing sets using an 80-20 split.

 5. **Model Training**:
    - An XGBoost classifier is initialized and trained on the training data.